eggheadgames/Siren/README.md

 ```
 ## custom message from server.

-You can not send custom message server side. e.g if the user language is currently not supported by library, you can send the message from server.
+You can send custom message server side. e.g if the user language is currently not supported by the library, you can send the message from the server.

 Example you want to display a message in Hindi or any other language, the app can send the language it is expecting as a header parameter and server can send the response in the requested landuage.
 ```java